larkintuckerllc/thr0w-client/README.md

 The JavaScript is to comply with the following style guide.

-* Modules are to be wrapped in an Immediately Invoked Function Expression (IIFE); no globals.
+* Code is to be wrapped in an Immediately Invoked Function Expression (IIFE); no globals (outside of *thr0w*).
-* Modules' expose their functionality as an appropriately named property on the global *thr0w* object, e.g., *thr0w.windows* for the Windows module.
+* Functionality is to be exposed as properties on the global *thr0w* object.
 * Use named functions instead of passing an anonymous function in as a callback.
 * Define functions in the scope where they are used.
 * Place functions declarations at the end of the scope; rely on hoisting.

+**note**: Unfortunately, care needs to be taken to avoid naming collisions between contributed module names and properties defined in this library on the *thr0w* object.

 The exposed JavaScript classes (or objects) are to be documented using YUIDoc.